jorgegvallejo/react-native-share-extension/README.md

 This is a fork of the original react-native-share-extenstion that adds a podspec file to support RN 0.62+.

-Also added iOS support for sharing from Google Maps, ScreenShot Editor, and Acrobat; as well as added support for multiple file sharing and iOS Notes app (notes that include text + images).
+Also added iOS support for sharing from Google Maps, ScreenShot Editor, and Acrobat; as well as added support for multiple file sharing and iOS MobileNotes (notes that include text + 1 image).

+In iOS there's memory limitations when handling the images passed by Apple MobileNotes to the share extension, since these "items" are UIImages loaded in memory and not the files themselves.
+One way we get around this is by setting a 1 image limit, though big images might still cause problems.

 <p align="center">
     <img src ="https://raw.githubusercontent.com/alinz/react-native-share-extension/master/assets/ios-demo.gif" />